JiangPeng-Scholar/edu/_pages/about.md

 Short Bio
 ===

 Yue Wu is a 1st-year Ph.D. student in the Division of Applied Mathematics at Brown University.
-He graduated from the School of the Gifted Young at the University of Science and Technology of China (USTC), earning a B.S. degree in Information and Computational Science.
-His research interests include Numerical Analysis, Scientific Computing, and Computational Fluid Dynamics (CFD).
-Outside of his academic life, he is an aviation enthusiast and enjoys road bicycle racing and hiking.
+He graduated from the School of the Gifted Young at the University of Science and Technology of China (USTC), earning a B.S. degree in Information & Computational Science.
+His research interests include Numerical Analysis and Scientific Computing.
+Outside of his academic life, he is an aviation enthusiast and enjoys road cycling and hiking.

 ---